Wisdom Teeth Extraction Palm Desert, CA

 You may need a wisdom teeth extraction at some point in your life.
 It is rare for a person to have enough room for all of their wisdom teeth, and as a result, they tend to grow in impacted.
-This can be uncomfortable, push your other teeth forward, and create a space for food to become trapped; it can also increase your risk of infection and decay.
+This can be uncomfortable, pushing your other teeth forward and creating a space for food to become trapped; it can also increase your risk of infection and decay.
 This is why we often recommend that our patients have their wisdom teeth removed.
 When you schedule an appointment with Portola Dental Group, we can examine you, take X-rays, and let you know if and when you should schedule an extraction procedure.
 You can reach us by calling (760) 201-4085.

 What is an extraction?

 This is a dental procedure where your wisdom teeth are removed.
 How they are removed will be based on their current location and whether or not they are impacted.